zachmccabe/zachmccabe.github.io/tools.md

 + Bates boots, usually
 + Billhook
 + Bull nose pliers
-+ Coolmax UV Buff around my neck; or an old, black cotton tshirt – which breathes breathes better and protects more of your neck.
-(Cut off just below the sleeves into a loop, and fold the fabric over onto itself at least twice to stop some sun.)
++ Coolmax UV Buff around my neck; or an old, black cotton tshirt – which breathes breathes better and protects more of your neck
 + Dish soap to wash off the poison ivy
 + Loksak
 + [mobile.weather.gov](https://mobile.weather.gov/)